 The arbitrations conducted under the rules of these six bodies are predominantly international.
-The LCIA reports that 82 of the 407 arbitrations administered pursuant to its rules involved parties from the UK on both sides and 26 arbitrations involved only UK parties.
+The LCIA reports that with 85.2% of parties in arbitrations administered pursuant to the LCIA Rules came from countries other than the United Kingdom and only 5% of arbitrations involved parties which were all from the United Kingdom.